clam004/k8s-fast/README.md

       "elapsed_time": 0.0057561397552490234
     }

-## Push the container image to Docker Hub
+## Before using Kubernetes Push the container image to Docker Hub

 If you dont already, you need a DockerHUb account and to be signed-in in terminal

     docker login

-Before using kubernetes, push the container to Docker Hub, and change all references to the image accordingly.
+push the container to Docker Hub, and change all references to the image accordingly.
 Replace "clam004" with your Docker Hub ID:

     docker push clam004/k8s-fast:1.0

 You may also need to make the image public as well.

-## Google Cloud GKE initial setup

-Follow the steps in this section if deploying to Google Cloud GKE, or skip if deploying to a ready-configured Kubernetes cluster.
-From command line, with [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) installed:

-    gcloud components install kubectl

-    gcloud config set project my-project-id
-    gcloud config set compute/zone europe-west2-a

-Create a cluster and get credentials for `kubectl`:

-    gcloud container clusters create my-cluster-name --num-nodes=3
-    gcloud container clusters get-credentials my-cluster-name

 ## Kubernetes deployment